renakim/renakim.github.io/_posts/2022-01-11-w5100s-evb-pico-azure-iotcentral.md

 With the IoT Central trial plan (7 days), you can create and use applications without an Azure subscription.

-Subscription required after 7 days.
+The Azure Subscription required after 7 days.

 For more information, refer to the MS Azure Guide.